-Because of his families’ long history in the area, Sean has contacts with many prominent, local professionals.
-Consequently, he is able to obtain their assistance on his cases to his client’s benefit.
+Because of his family's long history in the area, Sean has contacts with many prominent local professionals.
+Consequently, he is able to obtain their assistance on his cases to his client's benefit.

-Sean is active in the community, having coached multiple youth sports teams and serving as a board member of youth sports organizations including The Reno Ballers (an association of the Boys & Girls Club of the Truckee Meadows), Sierra Youth Football League, YMCA recreational basketball, Reno National Little League Baseball and High Sierra Soccer.
-In addition, in approximately 2013, Sean founded, owned and operated the Reno Elite Basketball Academy, an AAU non-profit traveling basketball program for high school age players.
-Sean currently sits on the board of directors for Katie’s Foundation.
+Sean is active in the community, having coached multiple youth sports teams and serving as a board member of youth sports organizations, including The Reno Ballers (an association of the Boys & Girls Club of the Truckee Meadows), Sierra Youth Football League, YMCA recreational basketball, Reno National Little League Baseball and High Sierra Soccer.
+In addition, in approximately 2013, Sean founded, owned, and operated the Reno Elite Basketball Academy, an AAU non-profit traveling basketball program for high school-age players.
+Sean currently sits on the board of directors for Katie Grace Foundation.

 Golden Gate University, School of Law — 1994

 Graduated number 11 in a class of over 150 students.

 Participated in a judicial externship with the Nevada Supreme Court, working for the honorable Justice Clifford Young.
 As part of the externship, Sean also participated in Golden Gate's Bar Review program.